socrata/presentations/conferences/2014-09-26-we-can-do-better/slides.md

 ===

-# What has Open Data accomplished?
+# What have we accomplished?

 ---